iVis-at-Bilkent/cytoscape.js-graph-algos/README.md

 `result.resultNodes` : nodes which are on the paths between source nodes.\
 `result.resultEdges` : edges which are on the paths between source nodes.

-4 - Paths From To Algorithm : This algorithm finds the paths from source nodes to target nodes within specified distance.
+**4 - Paths From To Algorithm:** This algorithm finds the paths from source nodes to target nodes within specified distance.

 `pathsFromTo( sourceNodes, targetNodes, limit, furtherDistance, mod)`\
 `sourceNodes` - Source node set of this algorithm.\